mmechtley/psfMC/examples/README.md

 **mask_J0005-0006.reg:** An SAOImage ds9 region file is included to define the fitting region.
-It defines a large circle centered on the quasar, with 3 exclusion regions making out pixels belonging to other galaxies which are not blended with the quasar.
+It defines a large circle centered on the quasar, with 3 exclusion regions masking out pixels belonging to other galaxies which are not blended with the quasar.

 Example Run Script